Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 This repository hosts samples that help you to get started with several features of the SDK.
 In addition more complex scenarios are included to give you a head-start on using speech technology in your application.

-We tested the samples with the latest released version of the SDK (1.6.0) on Windows 10, Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9), Android devices (API 23: Android 6.0 Marshmallow or higher), and iOS 11.4 devices.
+We tested the samples with the latest released version of the SDK on Windows 10, Linux (on [supported Linux distributions and target architectures](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-sdk?tabs=linux)), Android devices (API 23: Android 6.0 Marshmallow or higher), and iOS 11.4 devices.

 ## Getting Started